parinfer/parinfer.js/resources/public/content.md

 </textarea>
 </div>

-You can adjust indention by adding and subtracting spaces, of course.
-Selecting multiple lines and using the common controls below works too:
+You can select multiple lines and adjust their indentation the standard way using the controls below.
+If you are familiar with paredit, these operations are roughly equivalent to those listed.

  <table class="paredit-table">
 <tr>